TechnologyEnhancedLearning/moodle-tool_mulib/README.md

 ## Acknowledgement

-This plugin is a fork of [Open LMS local util plugin](https://github.com/open-lms-open-source/moodle-local_openlms) and exists thanks to Open LMS's decision to release it to the public under the GPL 3 license.
+This plugin is a fork of [Open LMS local util plugin](https://github.com/open-lms-open-source/moodle-local_openlms) and exists thanks to Open LMS's decision to release it to the public under the GPL 3.0 license.

-MuTMS project is not associated with Open LMS or Moodle HQ in any way.
+MuTMS suite of plugins is not associated with Moodle HQ or Open LMS in any way.